 I met my real life cowboy, who spent his childhood where we live now.
-It was love at first site and now we have three incredible children.
+It was love at first sight and now we have three incredible children.

 We live very rural in Nebraska where we raise, breed and graze goats & cattle, chickens, guineas and ducks.

 My blog is about our journey towards a simpler life and retro housewife.
 I write about the things that I’m most passionate about — my family, our faith, the farm, natural living, nourishing foods, mom life, simplicity and organization.

 I am a lover of nature, healthy living and an aspiring retro housewife.
 I’m a Traditional Catholic (old school Latin Mass) and homeschooling mama.

 How did we get here?

 But if I was making our home more natural, why not also change what we were eating, too?
 I started researching healthy lifestyle changes and healthy eating.
 I became more and more aware of what was truly in the foods we were eating.
 Needless to say, I became slightly horrified.
 Now we are Motivated to Grow our Own Food.